 How will the product be declared on the customs forms?

 It will be declared as an "audio amplifier".
 HTS code 8518.40.
 The full price (i.e. the price you paid) will be declared on the customs forms.

 Will the customs value be visible on the outside of the box?

 If the order is shipped by Canada Post, the customs value will be on the shipping label.
-It's in very small print, so it is not obvious, but it is visible upon close inspection.
-DHL uses electronic customs forms, so the value of the contents is not shown on the outside of the package.
+It's in small print, so it is not obvious, but it is visible upon close inspection.
+The same goes for FedEx.
+UPS and DHL use electronic customs forms, so the value of the contents is not shown on the outside of the package.

 When is your next sale?

 My policy on sales is simple: I do not have sales.
 It may seem counter-intuitive, but sales actually increase the prices for everybody.
 I have never had a sale that resulted in higher revenue, so to make up for the loss of income, I have to increase the price for everybody else.
 Those who buy before the sale will end up feeling cheated, and those who just miss the sale will ask to get the sale price anyway.
 I would much rather avoid this mess and have reasonable prices every day.